Use of a Four-Function Calculator

 Learn the easiest, most efficient way to request accommodations for a College Board test.

 Four-function calculators are basic calculators that have functions limited to addition, subtraction, multiplication, division, square roots, and percentage.
+This accommodation is appropriate for students who have a disability that impacts their ability to perform basic math functions.

 Eligibility